Lucy Richards: Storylines

 Lucy first appears when Peter Barlow (Chris Gascoyne) goes into her flower shop to buy flowers for his girlfriend Shelley Unwin (Sally Lindsay) after an argument.
 Peter later goes back to see her and they flirt and begin an affair.
 Lucy hires Peter's adoptive half-sister Tracy Barlow (Kate Ford) to work in her flower shop.
 Peter calls the affair off after Shelley almost finds out, but he proposes to Lucy when he finds out that she is pregnant with his baby.
 Lucy and Peter get married, but days after the wedding, Lucy finds out that Peter is still engaged to Shelley and she kicks him out and disappears.
-Lucy later gives birth to Peter's son, Simon Barlow (Daniel Whelan/Jake and Oscar Hartley) and although she is initially hostile to Peter, she decides to give him another chance and tries to track down.
+Lucy later gives birth to Peter's son, Simon Barlow (Daniel Whelan/Jake and Oscar Hartley) and although she is initially hostile to Peter, she decides to give him another chance and tries to track him down.
 However, she bumps into Shelley and finds out that Peter married her.
-A shocked Lucy tells Shelley that Peter is also married to her and the pair expose Peter's bigamy to everyone in the Rover's Return Pub.
+A shocked Lucy tells Shelley that Peter is also married to her and the pair expose Peter's bigamy to everyone in the Rovers Return Pub.
 Lucy later emigrates to Australia with Simon; Peter tries to stop her taking his son but she threatens to involve the police.
-Years later, Lucy is diagnosed with terminal cancer and she tracks down Peter as her dying wish is for Simon (now Alex Bain to be reunited with his father.
+Years later, Lucy is diagnosed with terminal cancer and she tracks down Peter as her dying wish is for Simon (now Alex Bain) to be reunited with his father.
 Lucy dies and Simon goes to live with Peter.